On totally Lindel\"of spaces: The discrete set property and Frolík spaces

-We recall the reader that in Proposition \ref{Lw1} we proved that $L(\omega_{1})$ is totally Lindelöf and it is straightfoward to verify that $L(\omega_{1})$ is regular.
-Hence by Theorem \ref{AlstervsTotthm} we have that $L(\omega_{1})$ is Alster.
-All toghether $L(\omega_{1})$ is totally Lindelöf, Alster and it is not a Frolik space which answers question (c).
+\begin{cor} $L(\omega_1)$ is an Alster space that is not Frolík. \end{cor} \begin{proof} It follows, by Proposition \ref{Lw1}, that $L(\omega_{1})$ is totally Lindelöf.
+It is straightforward to verify that $L(\omega_{1})$ is regular.
+Hence, by Theorem \ref{AlstervsTotthm}, we conclude that $L(\omega_{1})$ is Alster.
+Thus, $L(\omega_{1})$ is totally Lindelöf, Alster and, by Corollary \ref{corFrolik}, $L(\omega_1)$ is not a Frolík space. \end{proof}